CNL-TN-2025-022 Technical Note

 2.2 Domain Expertise as Narrative Substrate

 Long incubation produces a distinctive condition: the author possesses deep domain expertise distributed across the narrative's technical requirements.
 The challenge becomes synthesis rather than research.
-A traditionally-developed novel might require months of background reading; a long-incubated novel draws on decades of professional and avocational knowledge already internalized.
+A traditionally-developed novel might require months of background reading; a long-incubated novel draws on years of professional and avocational knowledge already internalized.

 This condition inverts the typical AI collaboration dynamic.
 Rather than using AI to generate domain knowledge (a task at which current models prove unreliable [5]), the author provides domain expertise while the AI contributes pattern recognition, consistency tracking, and prose generation within established parameters.